tompesman/push-core/README.md

 Where `<environment>` is your Rails environment and `<options>` can be:

     -f, --foreground                 Run in the foreground.
+Log is not written.
     -p, --pid-file PATH              Path to write PID file.
 Relative to Rails root unless absolute.
     -P, --push-poll N                Frequency in seconds to check for new notifications.
 Default: 2.
     -n, --airbrake-notify            Enables error notifications via Airbrake.